-There are still about one month left in 2019, but already this year is going down in the record books as the strongest ever for hiring in digital marketing and ecommerce, and the busiest year ever for my ecommerce recruiting agency.
+There is still about one month left before the New Year, but already it’s is going down in the record books as the strongest ever for hiring in digital marketing and ecommerce, and the busiest year ever for my ecommerce recruiting agency.

 Digital marketing knowledge has truly become a “must-have” tool in the market’s toolkit.
 Without it, you are at a serious disadvantage.
 Kind of like being a roofer without a nail gun.
 Just look at the online job posting sites to see firsthand the scope of opportunities that exist today.
 Enter “digital marketing” in the job search engine indeed.com, you’ll get more than 25,000 listings.

-All this year I have received a steady flow of calls from employers looking for specialists in ecommerce, mobile, social media, search and display, digital analytics, and email marketing.
+All this year I have received a steady flow of calls from employers looking for my ecommerce recruiting agency to help them find specialists in ecommerce, mobile, social media, search and display, digital analytics, and email marketing.
 Needs range from entry-level analysts to senior-level digital marketing executives across all segments of the digital marketing ecosystem.

 As a career choice, digital marketing offers a lot to like: